 Where can readers reach you if they want to connect?

 I am blogging as much as I can with 4 kids and the job.
 But you can always drop me a line at Small Budget Retirement .

 You can also find me on twitter @smallbudgetret1

 A teacher with 4 kids, a rental, photography side hustle and a blog?
 Oh, and definitely our first tropical fish side hustle!
 I was both exhausted and inspired reading about SBR’s story.

 In all seriousness, I love the effort, optimism, and intentionality here.
 I also completely agree (from personal experience) with the advice to start planning for retirement earlier.
 Much like SBR, we also lost many years just being blissfully unaware.

 Thanks for sharing your experiences, SBR!
 Leave comments for him below, and check-out Small Budget Retirement for even more about his path to FI!

-If you missed it, the last EFI interview with One Cup of Rice was another great story.
+If you missed it, the last EFI interview with Ms. FP was another great story.